simaosanguinho/SIRS-Project/Report.md

 One of the assumptions we made in our threat model is that the attacker has the capability to intercept network traffic and send malicious requests, but we assume that the attacker cannot compromise the actual machines.

-We also assume that the keys used in the cryptographic operations are secure and were securely distributed. @girao aqui elas sao distribuidas ou é CA stuff?
+We also assume that the keys used in the cryptographic operations are secure and were securely distributed.

 If private keys are compromised, the attacker can impersonate the entity that owns the key.